JJ/hoborg/text/text.md

 I went.
 This was going to be easy as peaches.
 Go there, get in, grab it, get out.
 Except it was not.

-With the ten thou I had when I arrived at Pascagoula, where the circus happened to be a few days later, I couldn't even have bought a ride with the circus.
+With the ten thou I had when I arrived at Panama City, where the circus happened to be a few days later, I couldn't even have bought a ride with the circus.
 Which, come to think of it, was what the two guys would have done to start with if it had been even possible.
 They wouldn't have needed anyone to do it for them.
 Or maybe they did, so I had to check anyways.